 There are still some people out there anecdotally who may find that chocolate aggravates their IBS symptoms, and if that’s the case, you should honor it.
 But I doubt it’s directly related to the caffeine.

-Key takeaway: Caffeine in cacao and chocolate is likely not a culprit of IBS, but always listen to your body, and avoid chocolate if you’re prescribed a bland diet for GERD/stomach ulcers.
+Key takeaway: Caffeine in cacao and chocolate is likely not a culprit of IBS, but always listen to your body, and avoid chocolate if you’re prescribed a bland diet for GERD/stomach ulcers or if you have a histamine intolerance.

 More IBS articles you may love